 In short, the concept of delayed gratification refers to our ability to tolerate difficult, uncomfortable, or strenuous conditions.

 It’s about de-prioritizing pleasure today for the sake of a bigger, more worthwhile reward tomorrow.
 If you give in to temptation, you’re working hard on damaging your focus and discipline.
+Here are, in short, the long-term benefits of delayed gratification:

 Working out even though you don’t feel like it, penny-pinching for a few months to travel overseas for vacation, working in a position you don’t particularly like for the sake of your future career, are all good examples of delayed gratification.